sfc-gh-ashaikh/Snowbank_Hackathon/Account Setup/README.md

 1. **SNOWBANK_LOAD_WH**
 2. **SNOWBANK_TASK_WH**

-Ensure both warehouses are creates as Small and that the auto-suspend and auto-resume parameters are enabled.
+Ensure both warehouses are created as small and that the auto-suspend and auto-resume parameters are enabled.
 We will later grant permissions to different roles to use these warehouses in the setup script.

 ## Run the setup script
 Run the [account setup](account_setup.sql) script to create the relevant roles and permission grants.